JeGa/thesis-template/README.md

 ### thesis-template

 A template package following the TUM informatics thesis guidlines.
-It aims to be simple to use and extend, provinding only the preface pages required in the guidlines.
+It aims to be simple to use and extend, providing only the preface pages required in the guidlines.
 All other configuration like page margins, headings, etc. are left to the user.

 **TUM informatics guidlines:** https://www.in.tum.de/fuer-studierende/pruefungen-und-formalitaeten/abschlussarbeit/